Annual Services Survey

 The results of this operation are published on the INE website (https://www.ine.es/dyngs/INEbase/en/operacion.htm?c=Estadistica_C&cid=1254736176865&menu=ultiDatos&idp=1254735576778) and some results are included in publications such as the Anuario Estadistico (Statistical Yearbook), Cifras INE (INE Figures), etc.

 INEbase is the system the INE uses to store statistical information on the Internet.
 It contains all the information the INE produces in electronic formats.
 The primary organisation of the information follows the theme-based classification of the Inventory of Statistical Operations of the State General Administration .
 The basic unit of INEbase is the statistical operation, defined as the set of activities that lead to obtaining statistical results on a determined sector or subject based on the individually collected data.
 Also included in the scope of this definition are synthesis preparation.

-In INEBase, in the Services section, within Overall Services Sector Surveys, select Structural Business Statistics: Services sector.
+In INEBase, in the Services section, within Global surveys on Services Sector, select Structural Business Statistics: Services sector.
 The Results can be explored in the menu on the left.

 Access the tables and time series in INEbase at the following link:

 No. of data table queries: AC1=70,943 queries in 2022.